LLC vs. Sole Proprietorship: What’s the Difference?

 1. How the business is formed.

 When starting an LLC, a business owner will need to name a “registered agent.”
-A registered agent is a person close to the business owner, such as a spouse, lawyer, or friend, who agrees to accept legal communications or other official documents in the business owner’s absence.
+This is a person close to the business owner, such as a spouse, lawyer, or friend, who agrees to accept legal communications or other official documents in the business owner’s absence.

 Once a small business owner names a registered agent, they need to prepare an “operating agreement.”
-An operating agreement details how the business will operate, who will have the power to make decisions (if the business has co-founders or employees), how profits will be allocated, and more.
+This will detail how the business will operate, who will have the power to make decisions (if the business has co-founders or employees), how profits will be allocated, and more.

-Once an operating agreement is drafted, the small business owner typically must file “Articles of Organization” with the state, which is a collection of documents, such as the registered agent’s information, a business plan, and more.
+Next, the business owner typically must file “Articles of Organization” with the state, which is a collection of documents, such as the registered agent’s information, a business plan, and more.

 There is a filing fee to register your small business as an LLC.
 The fee amount differs, depending on which state you’re in, and can usually range from $45 to $500.

-In addition to the filing fee, business owners need to pay a separate fee, which is typically charged every one to two years.
+Business owners will also need to pay a yearly or biannual fee.
 Again, these prices depend on the state and can change, depending on the business’s revenues.

 Once you’ve completed the above, you will receive a certificate from the state, you can register for a tax ID with the IRS, and then you’re all set to do business.
 Moving forward, to maintain your LLC, you typically must keep your personal assets and accounts separate from your small business.